 Let’s start with a basic explanation of an ignition interlock device.

 Please reserve two hours for your ignition interlock installation.
 Varying vehicle types may require more or less time.
 Of course, many other steps besides the actual installation must take place during the installation appointment.
-The technician will inspect your vehicle, identify probable interlock location and connector points, configure the device to conform to specific adjudication requirements and train you in the use of the interlock.
+The technician will inspect your vehicle, identify probable interlock location and connector points, configure the device to conform to specific adjudication requirements, and train you in the use of the interlock.
 The technician will carefully explain the device and its functions as well as complete all necessary paperwork with you.
 You should take this opportunity to ask any and all questions you have about your ignition interlock device and the rules of the program.

 This decision is made in your consultation upon arrival at the service center, although the final decision must rest with the technician to guarantee the utmost safety and security.
-Under normal circumstances, the ignition interlock will be installed through the dash or console.
+Under normal circumstances, the ignition interlock will be installed under the dash or console.

-The interlock program participant is responsible for any BAC violation level of alcohol detected by the ignition interlock or missed test and should be especially cautious when allowing another person to use the interlock vehicle.
+The interlock program participant is responsible for any BrAC violation level of alcohol detected by the ignition interlock or missed test and should be especially cautious when allowing another person to use the interlock vehicle.
 Any person using the interlock vehicle should be carefully trained and observed by the interlock participant each time prior to vehicle use.
 As a convenience to the interlock participant, the interlock vehicle may be driven to a service appointment by another person who has been carefully trained.
 If violations are discovered during the monitoring appointment, the interlock participant is required to return to the service center within 72 hours.
 This requirement is necessary in order for the interlock participant to respond to the violation report prior to the delivery of the report to the adjudicating agency.

 Ok, I’m ready to go.
 Now what?

-Driver’s license number
+- Driver’s license number

-Full name as shown on the license
+- Full name as shown on the license

-Home telephone number
+- Home telephone number

-Work telephone number
+- Work telephone number

-Date of birth
+- Date of birth

-Year, make and model of vehicle
+- Year, make, and model of vehicle

-Pen and paper to take notes concerning your appointment
+- Pen and paper to take notes concerning your appointment

 Every two months, you’ll need to return to your Monitech Service Center for a monitoring appointment.
-At that time, a technician will download data from your interlock device, which has continuously recorded drive time of the vehicle, BAC (blood alcohol content) results for each test, any attempted circumvention and any test failures.
+At that time, a technician will download data from your interlock device, which has continuously recorded drive time of the vehicle, BrAC results for each test, any attempted circumvention, and any test failures.
 Certain violations of the test procedure will initiate early recall to the service center and possible revocation.
 Monitoring appointments usually last between 15 to 20 minutes.
 Please try to arrive on time, since many other clients will also have appointments on this day.
 If you will be more than 10 minutes late or need to reschedule your appointment, please contact Monitech at (800) 521-4246.
 At your monitoring visit, you’ll be expected to pay for the next two months’ lease fees as well as any outstanding balances for service calls, etc. Payment may be made by cash, personal check, Visa or MasterCard.

 If service is needed, you can drive your vehicle to the nearest Monitech Service Center.
 If the vehicle cannot be driven, you may elect to have it towed (at your expense) to the service center instead of dispatching a service technician to your home or other vehicle location.
 Please note that when a technician is dispatched to a location outside of a service center, mileage charges and service fees may apply.
-A technician will download all information from the control module, which will inform him of the reason for the difficulty.
+A technician will download all information from the control module which will inform him of the reason for the difficulty.
 If the defect is covered by warranty, there will be no charge for this service.
 If the issue is not warranty related, then standard service fees will apply.
 At the time of service, payment will be collected.
 Payment may be made by cash, personal check, Visa or MasterCard.

-Monitech has a toll-free customer service line (800) 521-4246 that is available during normal business hours to answer questions and to assist you with any difficulties you may have with the operation of your interlock system.
+Monitech has a toll-free Customer Support line (800) 521-4246 that is available during normal business hours to answer questions and to assist you with any difficulties you may have with the operation of your interlock system.
 If the vehicle will start, but you are still having difficulties with the interlock device, an appointment may be made for you to drive the vehicle to the nearest Monitech Service Center for service.
 In the rare case that there is a defect in the ignition interlock, there will be no charge for this service.